 If any of these procedures were not followed, your BAC results may be inadmissible, which can significantly strengthen your case.
 Our Jennings, MO legal team conducts thorough investigations into testing equipment, maintenance records, and law enforcement procedures to find potential grounds for dismissing or reducing your suspension.

-How to Appeal a Jennings, MO DWI Administrative Hearing Decision
+Appealing the Decision of a Jennings, MO DWI Administrative Hearing

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Jennings, MO circuit court within 15 days of the final ruling.
-This appeal must be filed in the circuit court of the Jennings, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
-A Combs Waterkotte Jennings, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Jennings, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Jennings, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Jennings, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Jennings, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Jennings, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Jennings, MO DWI/DUI attorneys to present a stronger defense.

 However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
 Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
 If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.

-When you partner with a Combs Waterkotte DWI administrative hearing lawyer in the Jennings, MO area, you aren’t just hiring the ideal DWI administrative hearing lawyer lawyer in Jennings, MO and throughout Missouri – you’re securing your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for Jennings, MO residents:
+When you hire a Combs Waterkotte Jennings, MO DWI administrative hearing lawyer, you aren’t just hiring a top-rated DWI administrative hearing lawyer lawyer in Jennings, MO and beyond – you’re securing your license, your rights, your freedom, and your future.
+Along with knowledgeable DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Jennings and beyond:

 Time is Running Out—Get a Jennings, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges